WurthElektronik/Calypso-IoT-PnP-Design-Kit/README.md

-#  How to create an end-to-end IoT application using the Calypso IoT design kit and Azure IoT Central
+#  How to create an demo IoT application using the Calypso IoT design kit with Azure IoT Central?
+## **Prerequisites**
 The Calypso IoT design kit comes pre-flashed and is ready-to-use out-of-the box.
 The following items are necessary to go through this process.

 - The design kit with M0 Feather stacked with Calypso Wi-Fi FeatherWing, the Sensor FeatherWing and the OLED FeatherWing.